kevinchannon/typed/readme.md

 ### Using types to generate compile-time errors

 The code in this repo includes a bunch of templates to allow you to easily stamp IDs and array indices with a particular type, preventing accidental use of an ID to look-up something of the wrong type.
-First of all, you derive the type that you want to have an ID from `typed::identifiable_mixin`:
+First of all, you derive the type that you want to have an ID from `typed::identifiable`:
 ```
 #include <typed/identifiable.hpp>

-class Button : public typed::identifiable_mixin<Button, int> {
+class Button : public typed::identifiable<Button, int> {
 public:
-    Buttong(int id) : typed::identifiable_mixin<Button, int>{ std::move(id)} {}
+    Buttong(int id) : typed::identifiable<Button, int>{ std::move(id)} {}
 };
 ```